 Roasting the radishes took away some of their nose-clearing heat and made the tomatoes even sweeter.

-We polished off this plate, and it was then I realized I’d made a total rookie move.
-I was now completely full, and we hadn’t even gotten the salad or entrees yet!
+We polished off this plate.
+It was then I realized I’d made a total rookie move.
+I was now completely full.
+And we hadn’t even gotten the salad or entrees yet!

 While we waited for our next course, we received raspberry mint lemonade.

 Fresh raspberries were blended with a simple syrup for a sweet contrast to the tart lemonade.
 The leaves of mint gave it a cool finish that balanced the sugariness of the raspberries.

 Despite my increasing full-ness, I powered through with this modern nicoise salad.

 A bed of greens was dotted with heirloom tomatoes, olives, and green beans that were fresh from Isa’s garden.
 The green beans had been grilled and had a wonderful smoky flavor.